-- 31. The Council is expected to make a decision on all applications within statutory timescales.
+- This is not always possible, particularly for applications within statutory timescales.
 This is not always possible, particularly for applications that are to be considered by committee.
 Applications are always included on the agenda of the first available Planning Committee after completion of the officer's report so that a decision can be taken in the shortest possible time. - 32.
 Planning applications must be dealt with in a timely manner in accordance with statutory guidance and Members should not request officers to delay the determination or assessment of particular applications for their own personal or political convenience or following lobbying by applicants, agents/advisers or other interested parties.